Which Stratus Tap Is Right for You?

 Which One Is Right for You?

 EZ-Tap is the no-frills, plug-and-go option for monitoring RS-232 traffic at standard baud rates.
-It uses a traditional dual COM port approach, works with EZ-View and most third-party serial monitoring software, and gets the job done at the lowest price point in the lineup.
+It connects over a standard DB-9, works with EZ-View and most third-party serial monitoring software, and gets the job done at the lowest price point in the lineup.
 See EZ-Tap →

 EZ-Tap Pro adds what software-only solutions can't deliver: exact microsecond hardware time-tagging of every data byte and handshake event, plus capture of state changes on all six RS-232 control lines (DTR, DSR, RTS, CTS, DCD, RI).
 Supports baud rates up to 1 Mbps and switches between RS-232 and LVTTL voltage levels without an adapter.
 If you're debugging handshake timing, race conditions, or mixing modern 3.3V hardware with legacy RS-232, this is the right tap.
 See EZ-Tap Pro →